Princeton45/AutomatingActiveDirectory/AutomatingGroups/README.md

   Day 2) Adding in a parameter called "create"
    - Creates the group if it doesn't exist
-    -If we don't pass the parameter, it wont pass the groups by default.
+    - If we don't pass the parameter, it wont pass the groups by default.